 You can´t get much further away from Europe than the South Pacific, but it´s worth the trip.
 As we mentioned, there are around 1,000 islands, so there are plenty to choose from.
 No one individual has ever visited them all.
 Below you´ll find a list of the 10 most interesting and accessible islands in this group.

-Note that Hawaii is located at the apex of the Polynesian triangle, and culturally and developmentally can be considered a full member of the group.
+Note that Hawaii is located at the apex of the Polynesian triangle, and culturally and geographically can be considered a full member of the group.

 Much more about Polynesia is on the way!

-Polynesia is a part of Oceania, read more here.
+Polynesia is a part of huge Oceania, read more here.

 Book your trip anywhere here on the site.